The practical bird

 The show opened to mixed reviews and is very

-rarely performed, but is considered one of Sondheim's most underrated works.
+rarely performed (mostly due to its unconventional, experimental nature, and the requirement of a large cast of Asian men) but is considered one of Sondheim's most underrated works.

 Examples of tropes appearing in Pacific Overtures: